A guide to working away from home allowance

 Provided the visit qualifies, you can reimburse employees for meals, hotel accommodation and some incidental expenses incurred when they are working away from home and their regular workplace.

-To help you calculate working away from home allowances, HMRC has published ‘benchmark scale rates’ that set out recommended figures for different types of expense.
-Hotel charges are reimbursed at cost; the benchmark scale rates apply to the costs of meals.
+To help you calculate working away from home allowances, HMRC has published ‘benchmark scale rates’ that set out standard figures for meal costs.
+Hotel and travel expenses are still reimbursed at actual cost.

 Description Amount (up to)